 - (1) Prepare the aircraft as described in para.
 38, sub-para.
-(1), (2) and (3). - (2) Operate the test switch to start the pump and note the pressure on the test equipment pressure gauge, which should be 35 to 40 lb/in2.
+(1), (2) and (3). - (2) Operate the test switch to start the pump and note the pressure on the test equipment pressure gauge, which should rise to 35 lb/in2.
 Disconnect and remove the test equipment and replace the drain valve. - (3) Finally, the de-icing tank must be topped up and an engine run carried out immediately to clear the fuel pipe line of alcohol.